OzanYasin/git-and-github-bootcamp/README.md

 `git push <remove> <branch>

 **For instance,** `git push origin master` tells git to push up the master branch to our origin remote.

+## Push in Detail

+While we often want to push a local branch up to a remote branch of the same name, we don't have to!

+`git push <remote> <local-branch>:<remote-branch>`

+To push our local pancake branch up to a remote branch called waffle we could do:
+`git push origin pancake:waffle`